Eamus Catuli

 "Eamus Catuli" is a Latin phrase associated with the Chicago Cubs, a Major League Baseball team, and with the team's home ballpark, Wrigley Field.
 It has gained fame at both a local and national level.
 Featured on a sign that sits perched atop the Lakeview Baseball Club—the first of the rooftop establishments overlooking the ballpark—it has not only become something of a rallying cry amongst Cubs fans, but has also served to mark the team's historic futility.
 "Eamus Catuli" is a Latin translation for "Let's go Cubs".

 Features

 The primary sign, with "Eamus Catuli!" posted in large, white capital letters on a blue background (the words stacked one over the other), is on the left side of the upper facade of the Lakeview Baseball Club building, 3633 N. Sheffield Avenue, just beyond the ballpark's right field bleachers.
 Not only can it be seen from the street, but it's also easily readable from various points within the ballpark.
 It is accompanied by another smaller sign to its right, reading "AC," followed by seven (originally six) numbers which change yearly.
 Originally this sign read AC075188 in white on a blue background.
 At the beginning of the 2016 season, it read AC0871108.
 After the Cubs won the 2016 World Series, it was reset to AC000000.
+As of 2025, the sign says AC050909.